 The intranet will be completely rebuilt, and only some old news will be migrated to the new intranet.
 The focus is strongly on the user experience and having content the employees need and want to consume.

 The project has kicked off smoothly and the environment was set-up fast.
 Thanks to the new modern Valo Intranet releases after the launch, the product has already improved by bringing enhancements and new features such as improved search functionality.

 “I am surprised how quickly our new intranet is in use compared to the old projects that took months.
 Now the installations and set-up were done within a few days and we could jump right into the training without the need for testing.
 It’s cool to move from on-premises to the cloud and be able to see the results straight away in SharePoint’s mobile app that has played a huge role in the project since day one.”

 The power users are trained and ready to introduce the new environment to the rest of the employees.
 Now we’re at content creation stage, which the employees are now also engaged to do.
 Adding more languages is also vital later on, as the background of first-line employees and their language skills vary.

 “Planning the content has been the most vital topic in this renewal and now we are still working with some functionalities and learning how to publish news and target them correctly.
 We are now expecting the launch to happen mid-February 2019.”

-We will continue following Lassila & Tikanoja’s journey with Valo Modern in the future so stay tuned!
+We will continue following Lassila & Tikanoja’s journey with modern Valo Intranet in the future so stay tuned!

 Are you ready to take the next step towards future digital workplaces?
-Explore more to see what Valo Modern can offer you!
+Explore more to see what modern Valo Intranet can offer you!